cityofaustin/user-research-guidebook/recruiting/recruitment-strategy.md

 Recently the Service Design Lab at our office needed to interview foster parents.
 Once we were able to get an interview with one foster parent, we asked them for a referral.
 We got this email in response:

-> Hi Alex,
+> Hi Kristin,
 >
 > We have a Facebook group for families using the same agency my wife and I use.
-Would itf be alright if I posted your information there so they can reach out to you directly; or would you prefer do get their contact information and reach out like you did with me?
+Would it be alright if I posted your information there so they can reach out to you directly; or would you prefer do get their contact information and reach out like you did with me?
 >
 > If it's alright to post the info, what information would you prefer to be posted?
 Just your email addresses or also include phone numbers?
 >
-> Thanks,\
+> Thanks,
 > Jennifer Smith

 We send over copy groups can clearly and easily communicate what we are looking for when groups are willing to post to social media or listservs.
 We sent the following: